-Gluten-free turkey is easier than you think.
-Our is loaded up with delicious coconut oil and herbs for the most moist and flavorful bird you’ve ever had!
+Gluten free turkey is easier than you think.
+Ours is loaded up with delicious coconut oil and herbs for the most moist and flavorful bird you’ve ever had!

 Is turkey gluten-free?

-Turkey is gluten-free naturally.
-However, in order to secure that your turkey is entirely gluten-free, just buy a whole fresh or frozen turkey, thing added.
+The good news is that turkey is a gluten-free food naturally and doesn’t typically have wheat flour on it.
+However, in order to secure that your turkey is entirely gluten-free, just buy a whole fresh or frozen turkey, nothing added.

 How to make gluten-free Thanksgiving turkey